alexandrepiveteau/heig-MAC-project/spec/use-cases.md

       - Followers: 868
       - Following: 37
 5B.
 B: @personUsername never contacted me.
 Send him this link to get him started: t.me/climbot

+## Challenge someone you follow

+1. U: Clicks on "challenge someone"
+2. B: Challing someone you follow
+3. B: Here are the people you follow: Who do you want to challenge?
+(If you don't see them in this list, enter their @personUsername) (Custom keyboard containing people the user follows)
+4. U: Clicks @personUsername / (Enter @personUsername) 5A.
+B: In which gym is the route you want to challenge @personUsername to?
+(Custom keyboard containing gyms) 5B.
+B: @personUsername never contacted me.
+Send him this link to get him started: t.me/climbot
+6. U: Clicks on the correct gym
+7A.
+B: What is the route's name?
+(If you don't see it in this list, enter it's name manually.)
+(Custom keyboard containing route names (sorted by recent dates?)
+8. U: Clicks on the correct route
+9A.
+B: I don't recognize this route/gym combination.
+Try checking for spelling mistaked, or add the route to my database using /addRoute.
+9B.
+B: Great!
+You challenged @personUsername to climb routeName in GymName!
+10. B -> @personUsernam: @User challenged you to beat the route "routeName" in the gym "gymName".
+Don't forget to mark the route as climb using /climbRoute once you succeed!